- Published: June 9, 2015

 The IRZ has organised this course for the fourth time in cooperation with the Vice-President of the Republic of Bulgaria.
 Sixty students from Pazardzhik were able to benefit on this occasion.

-From 4 to 7 November 2014 the 91st German Gymnasium (Grammar School) "Prof. K. Galabov" in Sofia carried out a course in Democracy and Law for the senior years conveying, inter alia, the fundamentals of law, the importance of law and courts for the state and individuals, the organisation of the state and opportunities to participate in democracy to three age groups of 90 students in total.
-The programme is based on the legal studies curriculum of the Ministry of Justice of the Federal State of North-Rhine Westphalia which was adapted to the Bulgarian circumstances.
-The lecturer, Ms Ulrike Schultz, was a senior academic staff member (Oberrätin) at the Chair of German and European Constitutional and Administrative Law as well as International Law of the state-maintained distance teaching University of Hagen.
+A course on Democracy and Law was arranged for seniors at the "Bertolt Brecht" Foreign Language High School in Pazardzhik from 13 to 18 May 2015.
+Sixty students from two age groups became familiar with the fundamentals of law, the importance of law and courts for the state and individuals, the organisation of the state and opportunities to participate in democracy, among other topics.
+The programme is based on the legal studies curriculum of the Ministry of Justice of the Federal State of North-Rhine Westphalia, tailored especially to the situation in Bulgaria.
+Until recently, the lecturer, Ms Ulrike Schultz, was a senior academic staff member (Oberrätin) at the Chair of German and European Constitutional and Administrative Law as well as International Law of the state-maintained distance learning University of Hagen.
 She plays a decisive role in the development of the legal studies curriculum in NRW.

-The lessons are intended to raise young people's awareness of the rule of law and democracy, so that they will become committed citizens in civil society in the future.
-Hence, major programme items are human rights, the rights and obligations of the individual as a citizen, restrictions of the state's activities and the decision-making process in a democracy.
+The lessons are intended to raise young people's awareness of the rule of law and democracy so that they will become highly committed citizens in civil society in the future.
+Hence, major programme topics are human rights, the rights and obligations of the individual as a citizen, restrictions on the state's actions and the decision-making process in a democracy.